CortexFoundation/tech-doc/apple-demo.md

 ### Upload Image to Blockchain

-Image upload has many procedures, and all tha lower and instrinstic representation format is transaction with different parameters.
+Image upload ton the blockchain requires many procedures.
+All the lower and intrinsic representation format is transacted with different parameters.
 The default raw transaction JSON RPC format is:

 #### ctxc_sendRawTransaction